MatheshRavichandrann/SyncSpace.MD/README.md

 Just learned WebSocket, so I decided to make a project using it!
 Here's a **Chat Application** built with **Spring Boot** and **WebSocket**.

-If you wanna try it out or use it for your own learning, just clone the repo, open it in your IDE (I use IntelliJ), and make sure you have the necessary plugins.

 ### Steps:
 1. Clone the repo to your local machine.
 2. Open it in your IDE (IntelliJ is what I use).